← Back to all posts

 Fabio Hauser's essay is called "AI changed what we build.
 Then it changed who we hire."
 The argument goes like this.
 AI shrinks the gap between an idea and a working version of it.
 Once that gap shrinks, the bottleneck moves from "can you execute" to "can you judge which thing to build, and how fast can you move between fields."
 The person who wins is rarely the most senior specialist.
 It's the younger generalist who can cross disciplines, make real decisions in the moment, and ship the thing.

-Hauser is writing about tech companies.
-I read it as a small-business operator and the argument landed harder than he probably meant it to, because the same shift has already happened in my own life.
-I just hadn't had a name for it.
+Hauser writes about tech companies.
+I read it as a small business owner.
+The point hit me harder than he meant.
+The same shift has already hit my life.
+I just did not have a name for it.

 How a pentesting mindset built the stack